runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ## Overview of the Formal Verification Process

-In the figure, boxes represent different _artifacts_ that our produced during the verification process, while connecting lines represent _processes_ that can transform artifacts of one kind into another.
+In the figure, boxes represent different _artifacts_ that our produced during the verification process, while connecting lines represent _transformations_ from one kind of artifact into another.
+Double connecting lines represent transformations that preserve all esssential information;
+they are supposed to be reminiscent of the equality symbol (=) from mathematics.
 These lines are annotated by the _entity_ needed to perform the desired transformation.
-We have two kinds of connecting lines: (i) arrows that denote _one-way processes_ and (ii) two parallel lines that denote _two-way processes_ (in other words, a _correspondence_ between two artifacts).
 Let us define the various artifacts and entities that appear in our figure:

 1. **requirements**: a human language document that describes what our system should do;